TetraTheta/gmod-docs/docs/gmod/sc-admin-weapons.md

 > *Just Another Admin Weapons*

-I know there are tons of admin guns in the GMod Workshop.
+I know there are tons of admin guns in the Garry's Mod Workshop.
 But I couldn't find any add-on that fit my desire, so I decided to make my own version of the admin gun.

 ## Weapon List
 Currently, this add-on provides two weapons.
 Every weapon shares the same mechanism unless specified.

 * Admin Pistol
-* Admin Pistol (Clean): Same with 'Admin Pistol, but does not create 'bullet hole'
+* Admin Pistol (Clean): Same with 'Admin Pistol, but does not create 'bullet hole'.

 ### Admin Pistol
 Based on the HL2 Pistol with different weapon models for distinguishing purposes.